TBDMProject/SQL-PRESTO-TECH_1/README.md

 ## Results

-This section displays the results obtained in terms of the user's ability to visualize and analyze data through the use of graphs.
+In this section, we present samples of the generated graphs and delve into the distinctions between the two adopted approaches.

 In order to represent data through graphs Plotly has been used, obviously this library provides the possibility to create numerous types of graphs, some examples are:
 <h3 id="linechart-1">Line Chart</h3>